 The documents, data, and on-site review observations were analyzed to identify individual program strengths and develop opportunities for improvement.
 District level recommendations were developed, based on the overall review's findings.
-They were organized in this report using the seven Baldrige Education Criteria for Performance Excellence.
 They will be used to facilitate continuous improvement and strategic planning in accordance with Carl D. Perkins federal legislation.